Bantu peoples of South Africa: Pedi Kingdom

 The Pedi polity under King Thulare (c.
 1780–1820) was made up of land that stretched from present-day Rustenburg to the lowveld in the west and as far south as the Vaal River.
 Pedi power was undermined during the Mfecane, by the Ndwandwe.
-A period of dislocation followed, after which the polity was re-stabilized under Thulare's son Sekwati.
+A period of dislocation followed, after which the polity was re-stabilised under Thulare's son Sekwati.

 Sekwati succeeded King Thulare as paramount chief of the Bapedi in the northern Transvaal (Limpopo).
 He engaged in maintaining his domain from other indigenous polities, mostly in frequent conflict with Mzilikazi's army who then had established and residing in Mhlahlandlela (present day Centurion, Gauteng) after retreating King Sigidi kaSenzagakhona's forces, before they moved on to found the Kingdom of Mthwakazi, the Northern Ndebele Kingdom.

 Sekwati was also engaged in struggles over land and labour with the invading colonialists.
 These disputes over land started in 1845 after the arrival of Boers and their declaring of Ohrigstad in King Sekwati's domain, in 1857 the town was incorporated into the Transvaal Republic and the Republic of Lydenburg was formed, an agreement was reached that the Steelpoort River was the border between the Pedi and the Republic.
 The Pedi were well equipped for waging war though, as Sekwati and his heir, Sekhukhune I were able to procure firearms, mostly through migrant labour from the Kimberley diamond fields and as far as Port Elizabeth.
 On 16 May 1876, Thomas François Burgers, president of the South African Republic (ZAR), not to be confused with the modern-day Republic of South Africa, caused the First of the Sekhukhune Wars when he declared war against the Bapedi Kingdom, the Burgers' army was defeated on 1 August 1876.
 The Burgers' government later hired the Lydenburg Volunteer Corps commanded by a German mercenary Conrad von Schlickmann, they were repelled and Conrad was killed in later battles.